theverything/theverything.github.io/source/_posts/2013-06-03-fun-with-stripe.markdown

 To help anyone else looking to get started with Stripe I thought I would share how I used it in my app to create customers with subscriptions.

 First off head on over to the Stripe site and create an account.
-Your going to need your test API keys and you are going to need to make a couple plans for your customers to subscribe to.
+You're going to need your test API keys and you are going to need to make a couple plans for your customers to subscribe to.

 Next you're going to need to add Stripe to your Gemfile.

     gem 'stripe', :git => 'https://github.com/stripe/stripe-ruby'

-After updating our Gemfile we will create a file in our rails `config/initializers` folder we will call it `stripe.rb`.
+After updating the Gemfile we will create a file in our rails `config/initializers` folder let's call it `stripe.rb`.
 Here we will set up Stripe to use our API keys.

 ``` ruby stripe.rb
 Rails.configuration.stripe = {